skip navigation

 Punctuation

-no commaNo comma is needed when joining equivalent sentence elements: noun-noun, modifier-modifier, verb-verb or verb-phrase--verb-phrase.
-This is a correlative conjunction.
+no commaNo comma is needed when joining equivalent sub-clausal elements: noun-noun, modifier-modifier, verb-verb or verb-phrase--verb-phrase.

-We not only applauded, but we also stood up. (independent clause + dependent clause)
+We not only applauded but also stood up.

-I not only liked the movie, but I also loved the play.
+They not only liked the movie, but they also loved the play.

 Neither…nor